modjs/mod/README.md

-mod create    # Generate a project skeleton include project directory mod init      # Generate a project skeleton in target directory mod server    # Start a static web server mod pack      # Create a tarball from a module mod hash      # Rename file with it hash value
+mod create    # Generate a project skeleton include project directory mod init      # Generate a project skeleton in target directory mod server    # Start a static web server mod pack      # Create a tarball with target directory mod hash      # Rename file with it hash value

 mod install   # Install a package from the client-side package registry